 The Company files numerous tax returns in various jurisdictions.
 The Company is not currently under examination by any taxing authority, nor has the Company signed any waiver of the statute of limitations with any taxing authority.
-The Company remains open to examination by major taxing jurisdictions from 2018 to date.
-ASC 740 requires evaluation of uncertain tax positions and as of December 31, 2021, the Company has no material uncertain tax positions.
+The Company remains open to examination by major taxing jurisdictions from 2019 to date.
+ASC 740 requires evaluation of uncertain tax positions and as of December 31, 2022, the Company has no material uncertain tax positions.

-The effective tax rate for the years ended December 31, 2021 and 2020 is different from the tax benefit that would result from applying the statutory tax rates primarily due to the recognition of valuation allowances.
-In 2021, the valuation allowance increased approximately \$891 primarily related to an increase of the Company's NOLs.
-The Company had book loss in 2021 and a tax NOL was generated primarily due to permanent differences that occurred during the year.
+The Company recorded an income tax expense of approximately \$124 for the year ended December 31, 2022 related to state minimum taxes and within jurisdictions where there were not sufficient state net operating losses to offset taxable income.
+The effective tax rate for the years ended December 31, 2022 and 2021 is different from the tax benefit that would result from applying the statutory tax rates primarily due to the recognition of valuation allowances.
+In 2022, the valuation allowance increased by approximately \$1,372, primarily related to temporary differences arising from Section 174 capitalized costs.
+The Company had a taxable income in 2022 and the Company's existing NOL decreased primarily due to temporary differences that occurred during the year.

-8. STOCKHOLDERS' EQUITY
+9. STOCKHOLDERS' EQUITY